Analytics and Research Services (ARS) NEWS

-- "Opt out" and Access to Anesthesia Care for Elective and Urgent Surgeries among United States Medicare Beneficiaries (accepted for publication in Anesthesiology)
+- "Opt out" and Access to Anesthesia Care for Elective and Urgent Surgeries among United States Medicare Beneficiaries (published in March 2017 issue of Anesthesiology)

 - Cost impact of unexpected disposition after orthopedic ambulatory surgery associated with category of anesthesia provider (published in December 2016 issue of the Journal of Clinical Anesthesia)